benedictaquino/cpp-primer/ch07/README.md

 **Exercise 7.34:** What would happen if we put the `typedef` of `pos` in the `Screen` class on page 285 as the last line in the class?

+**Solution:** If we put the `typedef` of `pos` as the last line of the class, then we would not be to use the `pos` type name in any of the declarations or definitions above that line.
+The program would not compile because `pos` was not defined before trying to use it.

 **Exercise 7.35:** Explain the following code, indicating which definition of `Type` or `initVal` is used for each of those names.
 Say how you would fix any errors.

 ```cpp